electron/electron/docs/api/app.md

 Resolves the proxy information for `url`, the `callback` would be called with `callback(proxy)` when the request is done.

+## app.addRecentDocument(path)

+* `path` String

+Adds `path` to recent documents list.

+This list is managed by the system, on Windows you can visit the list from task bar, and on Mac you can visit it from dock menu.

+## app.clearRecentDocuments()

+Clears the recent documents list.

 ## app.commandLine.appendSwitch(switch, [value])

 Append a switch [with optional value] to Chromium's command line.